twosigma/Cook/executor/README.md

 #### `GET /rawscheduler?job=:job`

-The job status endpoint can be used to view a job's progress, custom failure message, as well as the exit codes for all commands, by examing the following additional keys:
+The job status endpoint can be used to view a job's progress, custom failure message, as well as the exit codes for all commands, by examining the following additional keys:

 | key | type    | description                              |
 | -------- | ------- | ---------------------------------------- |